Eleven-am/pondSocket/packages/express/README.md

         //   });
     } else {
         // Reject the join request
-        res.reject('You do not have the required role to join this channel', 403);
+        res.decline('You do not have the required role to join this channel', 403);
     }
 });

 // Attach message event listener to the profanityChannel profanityChannel.onEvent('message', (req, res) => {
-    const { text } = req.event.payload;
+    const {text} = req.event.payload;

     // Check for profanity
     if (isTextProfane(text)) {
-        // Reject the message if it contains profanity res.reject('Profanity is not allowed', 400, {
+        // Reject the message if it contains profanity res.decline('Profanity is not allowed', 400, {
             profanityCount: req.user.assigns.profanityCount + 1
         });

         // note that profanityCount is updated so req.user.assigns.profanityCount will be updated